| |

 Trail Description:

 Start from the entrance of the lower parking lot at Chantry Flat.
-Walk past the locked gate and see a sign calling this route the Gabrielino Trail.
+Walk past the locked gate and see a sign calling this route Gabrielino Trail.
 Hike north down the paved road into Big Santa Anita Canyon.
 After 0.6 mile you'll veer to the right, cross a foot bridge, and arrive at Roberts Camp, the confluence of Winter Creek and Big Santa Anita Canyon.
 Take a few minutes to read about the history of the location.

 A trail sign at Roberts Camp points the way to Sturtevant Falls (1 1/4 miles).
 Follow the broad path east then curving north up the main canyon.
 The path soon narrows and you'll pass a number of rustic cabins from the early 1900s.
 After 0.75 mile from Roberts Camp, you reach Fern Lodge Junction.
-Turning left would take you to Sturdevant Camp and beyond.
+Turning left would take you to Cascade Picnic Area, Spruce Grove Campground (2 1/4), Sturdevant Camp, and beyond.
 But to reach the falls, continue straight ahead (the sign indicates 1/2 mile to Sturdevant Falls).
 In about 3 minutes the trail veers right (east) and crosses the creek.
 The cabin there has a sign that reads "Fiddler's Crossing."
 The creek crossing is a little dicey with some possibility of getting wet if you loose your footing.
 In another 3 or 4 minutes the trail veers left (west) and crosses the creek again, also a little dicey.
 In about 100 yards you arrive at a jumble of river rock marking the entry to the sanctuary of this majestic waterfall.
 The view of the cascade through the trees invites you closer.
 Carefully scramble over the rocks to get a front row seat to soak in the beauty of 50-foot Sturtevant Falls.
 On a pleasant-weather weekend, this immensely popular destination can host hordes of guests, so forget about solitude.
 Even on a weekday you'll probably share the setting with a few others.

 Return the way you came.

-Sign at Chantry Flat:
+Trailhead Sign at Chantry Flat

 View Topo Map (228 K)